 USCIS Relaunches International Entrepreneur Parole Program

 On May 10, 2021, U.S. Citizenship and Immigration Services (USCIS) announced that the Department of Homeland Security (DHS) is withdrawing a 2018 notice of proposed rule making that proposed to remove the International Entrepreneur (IE) parole program from DHS regulations.
-Our Lawyers and Law Firm file the IE parole program provides a temporary immigration pathway for foreign entrepreneurs who have founded companies in the United States attracting venture capital or other funding that may benefit the nation by growing and adding jobs to the U.S. economy.
+The IE parole program provides a temporary immigration pathway for foreign entrepreneurs who have founded companies in the United States attracting venture capital or other funding that may benefit the nation by growing and adding jobs to the U.S. economy.

 Under the IE program, parole may be granted to up to three entrepreneurs per start-up entity, as well as their spouses and children.

 May be eligible to apply for up to five years of authorization to stay in the United States.

 The program does not provide an immigration status to approved applicants.
 Rather, qualifying entrepreneurs receive parole – a discretionary and temporary permission to enter and remain in the United States.
 Entrepreneur parolees are not eligible for permanent residence unless they qualify under another U.S. immigration program.

 International Entrepreneur parole program applicants must show that they: